-1 LOG, p.
-389, #1294 3.
-Before a Local Spiritual Assembly can grant permission for a Bahá'í marriage the couple must acquire permission to marry from 4.
+- 3. Before a Local Spiritual Assembly can grant permission for a Bahá'í marriage the couple must acquire permission to marry from - 4.
 Disobedience to the Bahá'í laws of marriage is detrimental for several reasons.
-What reasons can you think of?
-5. Which four of the following elements are necessary for a Bahá'í marriage? □ a. consent of all living biological parents of the couple □ b. agreement by the couple to live in a fortress □ c. a Bahá'í marriage ceremony with witnesses approved by a Local Spiritual Assembly □ d. consent of the couple □ e. the recital by both the bride and groom of the marriage pledge stipulated by Bahá'u'lláh 6.
-Once a couple decides to marry, they should notify a Local Spiritual Assembly immediately. ☐ true Explain why or why not. ☐ false 7.
-If a person knowingly violates the Bahá'í marriage laws, the sanctions may include the following restrictions and limitations: cannot attend events for Bahá'ís only, like Feast or Convention; cannot vote in Bahá'í elections or contribute to the Fund; cannot serve on a Bahá'í institution or committee and cannot represent the Faith as a teacher.
+What reasons can you think of? - 5.
+Which four of the following elements are necessary for a Bahá'í marriage? - \Box a. consent of all living biological parents of the couple - \Box b. agreement by the couple to live in a fortress - □ c. a Bahá'í marriage ceremony with witnesses approved by a Local Spiritual Assembly - \Box d. consent of the couple - □ e. the recital by both the bride and groom of the marriage pledge stipulated by Bahá'u'lláh

+- 6. Once a couple decides to marry, they should notify a Local Spiritual Assembly immediately.

+- □ true Explain why or why not.

+- □ false

+- 7. If a person knowingly violates the Bahá'í marriage laws, the sanctions may include the following restrictions and limitations: cannot attend events for Bahá'ís only, like Feast or Convention; cannot vote in Bahá'í elections or contribute to the Fund; cannot serve on a Bahá'í institution or committee and cannot represent the Faith as a teacher.
 Is there any condition that could arise in which you would be justified in knowingly disobeying Bahá'í marriage laws?
 Explain.

-8. The two main purposes of marriage identified in this study are to contain "the proper use of the sex instinct" and for "the procreation of children and their training in the Religion of God."
-Therefore, Bahá'ís cannot have same sex marriages. □ true □ false A APPLICATION: Showing forth divine light Facilitator ta Read through the following paragraph together and proceed as stated.
-Then ake time for the participants to write out their individual plans for action.
-When everyone has finished, move on to the closing reading.
-Bahá'u'lláh wrote: "It is incumbent upon every man of insight and understanding to strive to translate that which hath been written into reality and action" Imagine how the Bahá'í Teachings in this study class could be translated into reality and action.
-Take turns sharing the possibilities.
-Begin your statements with: "One could" From your experience in this study class on the Bahá'í laws of marriage, describe what you are inspired to put into reality and action.
-I will make conscious efforts to A letter from 'Abdu'l-Bahá...
+- 8. The two main purposes of marriage identified in this study are to contain "the proper use of the sex instinct" and for "the procreation of children and their training in the Religion of God."
+Therefore, Bahá'ís cannot have same sex marriages.

+- □ true

+- \Box false

+APPLICATION: Showing forth divine light...

+Read through #1 together and proceed as stated.
+Then take time for the participants to write out their individual plans for action in #2. (these are not shared) When everyone has finished, move on to the closing reading.